jrknox1977/jrknox1977.github.io/_posts/2022-07-24-THM_pickle_rick_walkthrough.md

 ![](/assets/images/pr_home.jpg?raw=true)

 We see 2 users, `ubuntu` and `rick` and rick's permissions are wide open so let's explore his home directory.
 But after I looked around for a while longer I didn't find much.
-I think it time to pop a shell on this box.
+I think it's time to pop a shell on this box.
 First let's see if we can use python3:

 ![](/assets/images/python_v.jpg?raw=true)